 Yeah, that will go against your GPA.
 Your professor isn’t going to drop any grades.

 This makes staying on top of your work much more important.
-If you’re used to lax high school life, be prepared to change your mindset and be dedicated to your work.
+If you’re used to lax high school life, be prepared to change your mindset and be dedicated to your work and get motivated.

 Remember, you’re not going to have your parents looking out for you anymore.
 And even the best professors don’t have time to take to watch over you.
 Instead, your success is going to depend on your personal decisions.
 This means making a schedule and sticking to it.
 But that’s often not easy.
 You may find that you have unexpected assignments and projects.
 Your part-time job might call you in.